-Today, I am featuring a recipe for Japanese Carrot Ginger Salad Dressing, a recipe I’ve had for years, but hadn’t made in a while.
+I’ve had this recipe for Japanese Carrot Ginger Salad Dressing in my recipe binder for years.
 Honestly, I don’t even know if this recipe is truly Japanese, I just know it tastes a lot like the one that’s served in Japanese restaurants.

 Carrots are best known for their beta-carotene content, an antioxidant, which may protect against cancer, heart disease, and cataracts.
 Beta-carotene is converted into vitamin A by our bodies and helps nourish the tissues in the respiratory and intestinal tracts.
 In addition to beta-carotene, recent research has identified another category of phytonutrients in carrots called polyacetylenes that may help inhibit the growth of colon cancer cells.